Welcome to Copenhagen

 A safe and green city

-Copenhagen is clean, safe and ridiculously easy to get to know related to the infrastructure, and a significant plus, the locals, nearly all speak good English.
+Copenhagen is clean, safe, and ridiculously easy to get to know regarding the infrastructure.
+A significant plus is that nearly all the locals speak good English.
 Copenhagen has a well-developed public transport system, which means fewer cars and more space to breathe for walkers and cyclists in the city centre.

 Copenhageners go by bike.
-In Copenhagen, 50% of all use their bike every day, and there are more bikes than inhabitants in the city.
+In Copenhagen, 50% of all use their bike daily, and there are more bikes than inhabitants in the city.

-There are 400 kilometres of biking lanes, and with 40000 cyclists using them every day, it is one of the world's busiest biking lanes.
+There are 400 kilometres of biking lanes, and with 40000 cyclists using them daily, it is one of the world's busiest biking lanes.
 Copenhagen has received more international prices as a bike-friendly and green city.

-You will find city bikes for rent everywhere in Copenhagen, which is a recommended green, comfortable and environmentally friendly way to explore Copenhagen.
-The boat tours on the canals in Copenhagen is another perfect way to discover the city in the summer.
+You will find city bikes for rent everywhere in Copenhagen, a green, comfortable and environmentally friendly way to explore Copenhagen.
+The boat tours on the canals in Copenhagen are another perfect way to discover the city in the summer.

 Cosy Copenhagen

 The extraordinary culinary revolution that has taken place here over the last decade has become world-famous.
-For food lovers, Copenhagen, therefore, is a diamond on the world map.
-You will find great dining options, presenting food from the "New Nordic Cuisine".
+Therefore, for food lovers, Copenhagen is a diamond on the world map.
+You will find great dining options, presenting "New Nordic Cuisine" food.

 Check out some of Denmark's world-famous fashion brands or interior designs